-Change is never a good thing when it comes to moles.
+A changing mole can signal trouble.
 That’s why it’s important to do regular skin checks and keep an eye on any spots that are growing or changing shape or color.

-- develops nodules and bleeding
+- develop nodules and bleeding

-- becomes wider by the cuticle
+- become wider by the cuticle